tresdosdos/SmartexLabTask/README.md

 First day:
 1. Time from "first commit" to "added functional panel, added some styles" - 4 hours.
 2. Task implementation: task1 - 100%, task2-80%, task3 - 0%, task4 - 80%, task5 - 10%, task6 - 0%

+Second day:
+1. All tasks done - about 6 hours.
+So as result my work took about 10 hours at all.

+How to to check the result:
+1. clone this repository.
+2. Go to the root directory of project and type 'npm i' in terminal.
+3. Type 'npm start' in terminal
+4. Enjoy